-Right to work laws are market interference.
-Ben believes that strong unions are engines of freedom from big corporations and essential to a robust middle class, and that collective bargaining is a free market force which the government shouldn’t violate.
-Workers and businesses have the freedom to bargain and make contracts.
-Right to work laws prohibit businesses and workers from drafting mutually beneficial contracts.
+Right-to-work regulations are market interference.
+Ben believes that strong unions are engines of freedom and essential to a robust middle class, and that collective bargaining is a free market force which the government shouldn’t interfere with.
+Workers and businesses should have the freedom to bargain and make contracts, but right-to-work regulations deny businesses and workers the freedom to negotiate mutually beneficial contracts.
 Without the ability to freely and fairly negotiate for a better contract, workers are hamstrung at the bargaining table.